 Creative Childhoods, Project Coordinator

 Creative Childhoods was a project exploring creativity and reflective practice in Early Years through an extensive programme of seminars, workshops and settings visits, followed by an exhibition that toured within a variety of settings in Birmingham.

 Mac makes music, Evaluator

-Nicola’s role involves evaluating music making projects that are delivered as part of the mac makes music programme.
+Nicola’s role involved evaluating music making projects that were delivered as part of the mac makes music programme.

 Bordesley Green East Nursery and Children’s Centre, Artist in Residence

 Nicola worked with staff and children in the nursery class using music to support the development of communication and language.
 The role involved working with staff to develop the music provision as well as support them in their creative, reflective practice.

 Instruments & Movement, Musician